-Gabor Scheiring is currently a research associate at the Department of Sociology, University of Cambridge.
-Gabor is a multidisciplinary political economist combining theoretical innovation with empirical rigour benefitting from unconventional methodologies to reduce social hardships and to advance human development, health and democracy.
+Gabor Scheiring is currently a Marie Curie Fellow at the Department of Social and Political Sciences, Bocconi University.
+Gabor is a multidisciplinary political economist combining theoretical innovation with empirical rigour to reduce social hardships and to advance human development, health and democracy.
 Gabor regards social research as a tool that can help people make better sense of social dilemmas, understand the dynamics of social change and design solutions to real world problems.

 As an economic sociologist he has published extensively on the political economy of health, the political economy of democratisation, and on the role of social movements in the policy process.
 In his doctoral research at the University of Cambridge he investigated the impact of deindustrialisation and privatisation on mortality and the collusion of class and identity in the everyday experience of the transition.
 In his doctoral dissertation Gabor carried out a multi-level empirical analysis of the socioeconomic factors behind the post-socialist mortality crisis of the early transition years in Hungary, the growing inequalities in mortality during the 2000s and the individual strategies of survival amongst increased stress in industrial towns.

 Parallel to his studies Gabor was a nationally and internationally active member of NGOs during 2000s campaigning for sustainability and social rights.
 As co-founder of a local progressive green party he was elected to the Hungarian Parliament in 2010 and served as the shadow minister of finance for his party.
-From September 2014 he has been the Chairman of the Progressive Hungary Foundation.
 During his years of active involvement in oppositional politics in Hungary Gabor has witnessed the gradual erosion of democracy, as the ruling Fidesz party took control of an increasing number of social spheres.
 This led him to re-evaluate the transition policies followed prior to 2010 and question some of the assumptions of the theories of democratisation.
 Institutional guarantees of freedom, even in a member state of the European Union, can be attacked and eroded quickly if they are built on a shaky socio-economic foundation.
 His research proposal submitted to the ISRF is built on this experience.